Volodymyr Velykyi-class frigate: Construction

 Construction started as planned in 2011 with planned launching in 2012.
 The project suffered many delays and was stopped in 2014 due to Russian military intervention.

 At the end of 2017 work it was announced about resuming of construction with adoption of new version of shipbuilding program which plans to commission first ship in 2022, second in 2024, third in 2026, fourth in 2028.
 In spring of 2018, however, the commander of Ukrainian Navy said that there is no funding to continue construction of the ship.

 There also were talks to transfer the construction to other shipyards among which were mentioned Mykolayiv Shipyard (formerly the Shipyard of 61 Communards) and Kuznya na Rybalskomu (former Leninska Kuznya).
 Those were originally reviewed as possible candidates.

 The first ship was named after Volodymyr the Great.
 In 2021, the Ukrainian Ministry of Defence announced it would be completed as a frigate.

 Due to the refusal of selling of anti-ship missiles from European Union, there is a program of developing the own anti-ship missile that called Neptune (first tests in 2016) and anti-air missiles that called Dnipro (first tests in 2016).

+Construction of the first vessel was 17% done as of 2021, but it is unlikely the ship will be completed due to monetary restraints and the current Russian invasion of Ukraine.